DEADLY WOUNDS - REQUIRE DEEP HEALING

 (Fatherlessness)

-This in itself is a deadly wound - that if not left uncovered and allowed a proper healing process, can possibly lead to fatality, either spiritually, physically, or both.
+Fatherlessness in itself is an internal wound - that if not left uncovered and allowed a proper healing process, can possibly lead to fatality, either spiritually, psychologically, or both.

-We all have areas of wounding in our lives - & for many of us, our wounds are deadlier than others.
-Those who know me personally would fully attest that it's not patently obvious that I grew up without either a mom or dad.
-But that's simply because I have a father in Heaven.
+We all have areas of wounding in our lives, and for many of us, our wounds are deadlier than others.
+Those who know me personally would fully attest that it's not patently obvious that I grew up without either a father or a mother (present).
+But that's simply because I have a Father in Heaven.

 Psalm 27: 10 (AMP)